 Angeline began her quality assurance career at Hunt-Wesson Foods.
 She then worked for Denny’s, Carnation and lastly Taco Bell, which is part of Yum Brands group that includes KFC, Pizza Hut, Long John Silvers and A&W. Angeline held different positions when she was with Yum Brands but all of them involved Crisis Management, Food Safety and Regulatory Affairs.

 ComplianceOnline would process/provide refund only if the Live Webinar has been cancelled.
 The attendee could choose between the recorded version of the webinar or refund for any cancelled webinar.
 Refunds will not be given to participants who do not show up for the webinar.
 On-Demand Recordings can be requested in exchange.
 Webinar may be cancelled due to lack of enrolment or unavoidable factors.
 Registrants will be notified 24hours in advance if a cancellation occurs."

 For substitution, please email firstname.lastname@example.org or call +1-650-620-3937.

 This training hasn't been reviewed yet.

-Product Recalls - Planning and Conducting a Product Recall and Crisis Communication How to Develop an Effective Product Specification for Food Safety and Customer Satisfaction Microbiological Foodborne Threat- Risk mitigation and Crisis management Improving Sanitation Standard Operating Procedures In the Food Industry
+Product Recalls - Planning and Conducting a Product Recall and Crisis Communication Maintaining Food Safety and Customer Satisfaction through effective Specification Development and Implementation Microbiological Foodborne Threat- Risk mitigation and Crisis management Improving Sanitation Standard Operating Procedures In the Food Industry